 - touching or shaking hands with an infected person;

 What happens to you when you contract hepatitis B depends largely on the age at which you first become infected and how well your immune system copes with the virus.
 If you are infected as an adult, you may have a brief illness with mild or moderate symptoms such as jaundice, dark urine, fatigue, abdominal discomfort, and loss of appetite.
 As an adult, you have a 95% chance of clearing the infection completely and developing lifelong protection against this virus.
 The acute infection rarely (in less than 1% of cases) leads to severe illness that requires a liver transplant.

 Most babies and children exposed to this virus never have signs and symptoms.
 Unfortunately, they are more likely to become carriers of hepatitis B for life because their immune system is unable to fight and clear the virus from their body.
 In these cases, chronic infections are often not detected or “picked up” until much later in life when the person becomes seriously ill with liver disease.

 Chronic hepatitis B infection goes through different phases that also show how well your body is coping with the virus.
-Although most people with chronic hepatitis B have inactive disease and will remain healthy, about one in four will have active disease that may lead to cirrhosis (scarring of the liver), liver failure, and liver cancer.
+Although most people with chronic hepatitis B have an inactive disease and will remain healthy, about one in four will have active disease that may lead to cirrhosis (scarring of the liver), liver failure, and liver cancer.

-People who are healthy with inactive disease may still be at risk of virus reactivation, especially when their immune system is weakened by medicines such as chemotherapy or by other viral infections.
+People who are healthy with an inactive disease may still be at risk of virus reactivation, especially when their immune system is weakened by medicines such as chemotherapy or by other viral infections.

-You will need treatment if you have ongoing active disease that causes a lot of damage to your liver, or if you are going to take medicines that will weaken your immune system.
+You will need treatment if you have an ongoing active disease that causes a lot of damage to your liver, or if you are going to take medicines that will weaken your immune system.